To preserve irreplaceable agricultural resources by protecting prime and unique soils on farmland and forestland from development.

 The mitigation ratio for a mixed-use project is calculated as follows:

-- Determine the total square footage of all residential and nonresidential uses.
+- Determine the total area of all residential and nonresidential uses.

-- Calculate the percentage residential and percentage nonresidential of the total square footage.
+- Calculate the percentage residential and percentage nonresidential of the total area.

-- Determine the density of the residential and nonresidential components as measured in dwelling units per acre and FAR, respectively.
+- Determine the density of the residential and nonresidential components as measured in dwelling units per acre (per hectare) and FAR, respectively.

 - Referring to Tables 1 and 2, find the appropriate mitigation ratios for the residential and nonresidential components.

-- If the mitigation ratios are different, multiply the mitigation ratio of the residential component by its percentage of the total square footage, and multiply the mitigation ratio of the nonresidential component by its percentage.
+- If the mitigation ratios are different, multiply the mitigation ratio of the residential component by its percentage of the area and multiply the mitigation ratio of the nonresidential component by its percentage.

 - Add the two numbers produced by Step 5.
 The result is the mitigation ratio.